DejvCodes/DejvCodes/README.md

 I am a 22-year-old front-end developer from Pardubice region.
 I enjoy improving <br> my coding skills and building web applications. 🙋🏻‍♂️

-I focus on HTML, CSS, JavaScript and the modern React library, which I consider my main <br>
+I focus on HTML, CSS, JavaScript and the modern React library, which I consider as my main <br>
 tool for front-end development.
 I also have experience with WordPress. 📚

 Front-end / JavaScript / React / Wordpress 🚀